Kenny Britt

-Kenneth Lawrence Britt (born September 19, 1988) is a former American football wide receiver.
-He played college football at Rutgers and was drafted by the Tennessee Titans with the 30th overall pick in the 2009 NFL Draft.
-He has also played for the St. Louis / Los Angeles Rams, Cleveland Browns and New England Patriots.
+Kenneth Lawrence Britt (born September 19, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights and was selected by the Tennessee Titans with the 30th overall pick in the 2009 NFL draft.
+He has also played for the St. Louis / LA Rams, Cleveland Browns and New England Patriots.